theodora-panteliou/SystemProgramming/README.md

 ```
 $./create_infiles.sh inputFile input_directory num_of_records
 ```
-where inputFile is the input and input_directory is the output directory.
+where inputFile is the input (from `./testFile.sh`) and input_directory is the output directory.
 For example:
 ```
 ./create_infiles.sh inputFile.txt input_dir 5
 ```